aessing/unifi-udm-backup/CONTRIBUTING.md

 Please include as much information as possible in your issue.
 The more information you provide, the more likely your issue/ask will be understood, accepted, and implemented.

 - Do not assume somebody other than you is an expert in setting up your environment and do not assume somebody else is an expert in your workflow.
-Please tell me as much details you can, so I can help you as good as possible!
+Please tell us as much details you can, so we can help you as good as possible!
 - What steps are needed to reproduce the issue?
-Assume I love to read repro steps.
-As much detail as you can stand is probably barely enough detail for me.
+Assume we love to read repro steps.
+As much detail as you can stand is probably barely enough detail for us.
-- I prefer error message text where possible, or screenshots of errors if the error text cannot be captured.
+- We prefer error message text where possible, or screenshots of errors if the error text cannot be captured.
 - If you intend to implement the fix/feature yourself, please say so!
-If you do not indicate you want to contribute, I assume that the issue is mine to solve.
+If you do not indicate you want to contribute, we assume that the issue is our to solve.

 ### :+1: Do not post "+1" comments